Unity-Technologies/com.unity.multiplayer.docs/docs/learn/porting-to-dedicated-server-hosted.md

 Some platforms require (or prefer) you to use DTLS (datagram transport layer security) to encrypt your network traffic.
 You can do this for client-hosted games with services like [Relay](https://docs.unity.com/relay/relay-and-utp.html#Create).
 However, enabling DTLS encryption for a server-hosted game is more involved.

-One way to accomplish this is to [use UTP to set up secure connections with DTLS](../secure-connection/index.html).
+One way to do this is to [use UTP to set up secure connections with DTLS](../secure-connection/index.html).
 You must get a certificate from a [CA (certificate authority) provider](https://en.wikipedia.org/wiki/Certificate_authority) before you can use UTP to set up secure connections with DTLS.
 The instructions in the UTP documentation only cover using self-signed certificates.

 DTLS enables you to add additional security measures to ensure players don’t fall victim to [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) and [packet sniffing](https://en.wikipedia.org/wiki/Packet_analyzer) attacks.
 If you combine DTLS with authentication and other security measures, you can ensure bad actors can’t make purchases and transactions for your players, send chats for your players, or pursue similar attacks.

 Several companies use their own root certificate to be able to intercept and decrypt everything that walks on their network.
 This is a feature that's often found on "enterprise" firewalls.
 This is technically a use of a self-signed certificate.

 It's also used when you have services that you can only reach by an IP address ("normal" certificates are always attached to a domain name).
 This is rather rare these days because typically most organizations can easily use subdomains of their main domain.
-On the other hand, it would be a real use case for a video game.
+On the other hand, it would be a real use for a video game.
 Like if you deploy on Multiplay, they just give you an IP address and a port.
 If you want to use DTLS, it's probably easier to have a self-signed certificate.
 Otherwise you would have to point your DNS to the IP address provided by Multiplay, which isn't practical (and can be problematic if the IP address isn't stable).

 I've also seen self-signed certificates used for "offline" purposes, such as encrypting files, or authenticating binaries or configuration files.